jillusc/Forum20_React/README.md

    - Improving the visibilty of Follow/Unfollow buttons in the 'Most followed profiles' box so users can see at a glance which profiles they currently follow
    - An option for the user to delete their account
    - A feature for retrieving a forgotten password
-   - The logo could be remade to render more sharply.

 ## Credits